Fieberbrunn offers late season ski excitement for those looking to get some last minute action on the slopes.

 While it is true that you can indulge in winter sports throughout the year if you are willing to travel further afield, for those who wish to stay in Europe the season is rapidly coming to an end.
 There are, however, one or two spots that offer some stunning late season action for you to enjoy, and one such place is Fieberbrunn in Austria.

 Unlike many other resorts across the continent, Fieberbrunn keeps its slopes open into April, giving British ski enthusiasts the opportunity to grab the last of the season’s snow.
-So, if you are one of those who are thinking of getting some European spring skiing done, grab some ski insurance and head off for Austria.
+So, if you are one of those who are thinking of getting some European spring skiing done, grab some winter sports travel insurance and head off for Austria.
 You won’t be disappointed.
-Terms and conditions apply.

 Close to Saalbach